-The increase in excise tax and recognition of 2020 retirement contribution brought the prepaid expenses and other current assets up by 20%.
+The increase in excise tax and recognition of 2020 retirement contribution brought the prepaid expenses and other current assets up by 30%.

-Investment in joint ventures declined by 71% resulting from the effect of exchange rate fluctuation during the quarter which in turn caused the decreased in cumulative translation adjustment.
+Lower investment in joint ventures is attributable to effect of exchange rate fluctuation during the first half of the year which in turn caused the decrease in cumulative translation adjustments.